 For the truly adventurous, extend your self-drive road trip from East Africa deep into southern Africa.
 Add Zambia, Zimbabwe, Botswana, and Namibia to your itinerary for an epic overland 4×4 safari across multiple borders.

-For the truly adventurous, extend your self-drive road trip from East Africa deep into southern Africa.
+For the truly adventurous trip, extend your tour from East Africa deep into Southern Africa.
 Add Zambia, Zimbabwe, Botswana, and Namibia to your itinerary for an epic overland 4×4 safari across multiple borders.
-Our multi-country car rental service is flexible and traveller-friendly — we permit our vehicles to cross multiple international borders, making long-distance self-drive road trips in Africa seamless and stress-free.
+Our multi-country car rental services are flexible and traveler-friendly — we permit our vehicles to cross multiple international borders, making long-distance self-drive road trips in Africa seamless and stress-free.

 This is where the ultimate African adventure begins.
-A continuous overland self-drive journey connecting Southern and East Africa is entirely achievable — thousands of independent travellers complete this epic route over four to eight weeks — following natural geographic corridors through the heart of the continent.
+Continuous overland safaris connecting Southern and East Africa are entirely achievable for thousands of independent travelers.
+Complete this epic route over four to eight weeks—following natural geographic corridors through the heart of the continent.

 The Ultimate Southern to East Africa Overland Route